Gretchen Godbout Gretchen Godbout

 We are thrilled to share some exciting news—after years of hard volunteer work and close collaboration with the U.S. Forest Service of the Superior National Forest, all campsites on the historic Powwow Trail are now fully restored.

-The Powwow Trail has always held a special place in the Boundary Waters Canoe Area Wilderness.
+The Powwow Trail holds a special place in the Boundary Waters Canoe Area Wilderness.
 Established under the 1978 Act that created the BWCA Wilderness, the trail is a “lollipop” route—featuring a 3-mile out-and-back stem that leads into a 25-mile loop.
-Construction began in 1979, linking former logging roads with wilderness paths to create a truly unique backcountry experience.
+Construction began in 1981, linking former logging roads with wilderness paths to create a truly unique backcountry experience.
 Hiking the Powwow immerses visitors in remote wilderness, where they’ll encounter a rapidly regenerating mixed forest, scenic overlooks, and numerous wetland and beaver dam crossings.

 Since then, volunteers with the Boundary Waters Advisory Committee (BWAC), in partnership with the U.S. Forest Service of the Superior National Forest, have worked tirelessly to recover and reopen the trail.
 Armed only with hand saws, loppers, and determination, crews have contributed hundreds of thousands of volunteer hours to clearing deadfall, cutting back thick regrowth, and carefully reestablishing the historic route.
 Last year alone, volunteers contributed nearly 13,000 hours of trail-clearing work—not including the countless hours spent planning, organizing, and supporting this ongoing effort.